 And yet for all that, its narratives are compellingly heroic.
 All of its central figures – the covert assassin, the fiery prophetess, the cowardly hero, the foolish adventurer, and the human weapon of mass destruction – are presented as heroes of the faith (or rather anti-heroes, except for Deborah).
 Their lives demonstrate that God works through every expression of genuine faith, from the strongest and purest to the weakest and dodgiest.

 It’s best to approach the book on two levels, being aware of its dual plot structure.
 The individual stories trace the downward spiral of human depravity and make no excuses in doing so.
-But taken together, they form a mosaic of God’s faithfulness as He preserves His people through one of the bleakest periods of their history.
+But taken together, they form a thread of God’s faithfulness as he preserves his people through one of the bleakest periods of their history.

 Even more important, Judges should be read through a Gospel lens.
-After all, Jesus said that all of the Old Testament – the Law, the Prophets and the Writings – testified about Him.
-This doesn’t mean that every detail contains a hidden moral or allegorical symbol.
+After all, Jesus said that all of the Old Testament – the Law, the Prophets and the Writings – testified about him.
+This doesn’t mean every detail contains a hidden moral or allegorical symbol.
 Ehud’s sword isn’t a picture of the Word of God.
 It’s just a sword.
-Narratives must be allowed to speak on their own terms, conveying truth through organic, compelling stories that appeal to the mind and the imagination.
+Narratives must be allowed to speak on their own terms, conveying truth through organic, compelling stories that appeal to the mind as well as the imagination.

 What truth (or truths) does a book like Judges – as well as its individual heroic tales – convey about Jesus and the Gospel?
 Exploring the answer will lead to a lifetime of challenging yet pleasurable reading.

 Daniel I. Block, Judges, Ruth: An Exegetical and Theological Exposition of Holy Scripture, (The New American Commentary), Holman Reference, 1999.

 Timothy Keller, Judges for You, The Good Book Company, 2013.